stappersg/vBook/src/tuto/0/filtering.md

 By default, the server will deny any SMTP transaction.
 We have to define [filtering rules](../../filtering/rules.md) to accept connections and filter messages.

-In this chapter, you will get a glimpse of vSMTP's filtering system.
-To create your own filtering rules, we recommend checking out the [vSL reference](../../filtering/vsl.md), focussing on the following chapters:
+In this chapter, we will get a glimpse of vSMTP's filtering system.
+To create filtering rules, we recommend checking out the [vSL reference](../../filtering/vsl.md), focussing on the following chapters:
 * [Rules](../../filtering/rules.md)
 * [SMTP Stages](../../filtering/stages.md)
 * [Transaction context](../../filtering/transaction.md)